 - Chemical hazards from cleaning products

-COVID-19 Makes a Stressful Job Even Harder
+Making a Stressful Job Even Harder

 ‘They just said, ‘Hey guys, corona’s scary, use this,” according to Ismaham Ali, an office cleaner in Seattle.
 “This” turned out to be Virex II 256, a powerful disinfectant Ali never used before or trained on.
 “They didn’t say be careful or anything,’ she reports in an article published on Arkansasonline.
 Within an hour, her eyes and skin began to burn and she developed a rash.
 Thankfully, training was given and appropriate protective gear was distributed to Ali and her co-workers shortly after.

 An upsetting story for sure, but oversights happen in a fast-changing situation.
-While everyone rushes to adapt however, learning that COVID-19 possibly transmits through fecal matter, makes restroom cleaning even more essential and more dangerous.

-The Wrong Tools Makes the Problem Worse
+The Wrong Tools Make Restroom Cleaning Worse

 We already know that what happens in the restroom definitely doesn’t stay in the restroom.
 Studies show that these pollutants eventually make their way throughout the entire facility if not removed at the source.
 Old fashioned tools like mops, buckets and rags are not designed to fully remove dirt, soils and pathogens so using them amplifies this risk of cross contamination.